bostonphp/PHP-Beginners-Book/intro_to_databases_and_mysql/intro_to_databases_and_mysql.markdown

 An alternative for this kind of notation for a **JOIN** is called an embedded **SELECT** statement **JOIN**.
 These can be useful as they help the programmer connect tables in a way that is much easier to follow.

-*For a better understanding of this alternative method, simply type “embedded select statements” into Google and look at some examples.
+*For a better understanding of this alternative method, simply type "embedded select statements" into Google and look at some examples.
 Remember that there is no one right way to do anything in Computer Science.
 You are only limited by your imagination.*

 ### INNER vs OUTER JOINS